Am I eligible for a subsidy?

 How is the subsidy administered?

-Unlike a rebate, where the consumer gets a partial refund on the purchase of a product, a subsidy is a sum of money given to an industry to reduce the cost of a product or service.
+Unlike a rebate, where the consumer gets a partial refund on the purchase of a product, a subsidy is a sum of money given to an industry or business to reduce the cost of a product or service for the consumer.

-The South Australian Government is working with Australian peer-to-peer lender, RateSetter, to administer the subsidy and $100 million in finance provided by the Clean Energy Finance Corporation available through the Home Battery Scheme.
+The South Australian Government is working with Australian peer-to-peer lender, Plenti (formerly RateSetter), to administer the subsidy and finance to households.

-Should you accept a quote for an eligible home battery system, the System Provider will provide you with a link to the RateSetter website where the subsidy will be applied for.
+Should you accept a quote for an eligible home battery system, the System Provider will provide you with a link to the Plenti (formerly RateSetter) website where the subsidy will be applied for.
 If you are looking for a finance option for your system, you can apply for this at the same time.
 If you don't have access to a computer or the internet, you will be able to apply over the phone.

 How do I access the subsidy if I don’t have a computer or the internet?

-If you have any questions about your Quote Record, the subsidy application process or how to apply for finance you can call RateSetter on 1300 396 078.
+If you have any questions about the subsidy application process or how to apply for finance you can call Plenti (formerly RateSetter) on 1300 396 078.